-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-Advantages of the Canon EOS M100:
+Arguments in favor of the Canon EOS M100:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.